OliverUv/ofxFX/README.md

 ### Generative

-* ofxTint: generate a noise like pattern applied to a mask that´s it´s very similar to ink;
+* ofxTint: generate a noise like pattern applied to a mask that is very similar to ink;
 ![tint](http://patriciogonzalezvivo.com/2011/ofxfx/tint.png)

-* ofxGrayScott: based on ones [Cinder´s Reaction Diffusion example](http://libcinder.org/) that it´s based on [Gray-Scott model](http://mrob.com/pub/comp/xmorphia/).
+* ofxGrayScott: based on ones [Cinder's Reaction Diffusion example](http://libcinder.org/) that it's based on [Gray-Scott model](http://mrob.com/pub/comp/xmorphia/).
 [VIDEO](http://www.patriciogonzalezvivo.com/blog/?p=488)

 ## Other Examples
 On this addon you will find examples of the classes I just describe.
 Some of them are combined together in order to show clearly how to use them.
 Other examples shows new ways of making new shaders by injecting code or extending classes as the following ones:

-* sandbox: diferent eyecandy shaders from [Ricardo Caballero´s webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) together and then passed to post-processing GLSL shaders that acts as filters ( blur, glow, bloom, etc )
+* sandbox: diferent eyecandy shaders from [Ricardo Caballero's webGL Sandbox](http://mrdoob.com/projects/glsl_sandbox/) and [Inigo Quilez's ShaderToy](http://www.iquilezles.org/apps/shadertoy/) together and then passed to post-processing GLSL shaders that acts as filters ( blur, glow, bloom, etc )

 * conway: life game made by [Kalwalt](http://www.kalwaltart.it/)